bchangala/nitrogen/README.md

 Documentation is available on [Read the Docs](https://nitrogen-docs.readthedocs.io).

 NITROGEN ver.
-2.x is a complete re-write in Python, currently in initial development and planning.
+2.x is a complete re-write in Python.
 The original C code (ver.
 1.x) is available [here](https://www.colorado.edu/nitrogen).